SIOCODE-Open/perfect-micro-services/README.md

 ## Our first documentation

 Documentation may be created in various different ways.
-In this article we are focusing on creating docs for our micro-services using _OpenAPI_, and _Markdown_.
+In this article we are focusing on creating docs for our microservices using _OpenAPI_, and _Markdown_.
 The two serve different purposes:

-* With _OpenAPI descriptors_, we can expose the functionality of our micro-services to different downstream tools, that support the OpenAPI format.
+* With _OpenAPI descriptors_, we can expose the functionality of our microservices to different downstream tools, that support the OpenAPI format.
 This includes code generators, like client library generators, but also _API documentation tools_, such as _Swagger UI_.
 * With the _Markdown documentation_, we can ensure that the repository can be seamlessly navigated in either the _IDE_, or even straight on _GitHub_.
 Whenever we open a directory in GitHub, it will try to display the `README.md` file in that directory, if it exists.
 We are going to "exploit" this, to create a _nice repository browsing experience_.

 ### OpenAPI